MicrosoftDocs/learn/learn-pr/wwl-sci/plan-implement-administer-conditional-access/includes/13-summary-resources.md

-Now that you have reviewed this module, you should be able to:
+After completing this module, you are able to:

  -  Plan and implement security defaults.
- -  Plan Conditional Access policies.
+ -  Plan your Conditional Access policies.
  -  Implement Conditional Access policy controls and assignments (targeting, applications, and conditions).
  -  Test and troubleshoot Conditional Access policies.
  -  Implement application controls.